Parsl/parslguts/elaborating.rst

     WART: ``handle_app_update`` is a bit of a wart: because it runs in a callback associated with the AppFuture presented to a user, the code there won't necessarily run in any particular order wrt user code and so it can present some race conditions.
 This code could move into end-of-task completion handling elsewhere in the DFK, perhaps.

 .. todo:: do I want to talk about how parameters are keyed here?
-Note on ignore_for_cache and on plugins (forward ref. plugins)
+YES Note on ignore_for_cache and on plugins (forward ref. plugins)

 .. todo:: make a forward reference to `pickle` section about storing the result (but not the args)